 While some service providers include registered agent as part of your LLC service package, MyCompanyWorks only bundles it into their top-tier $279 Complete package, and Incorporate.com doesn’t include it with any of their packages.

-However, MyCompanyWorks offers registered agent service for an annual fee of $99, which is a strong price point compared to most competitors ― but especially when compared to the ridiculous $235 per year that Incorporate.com charges for the exact same service.
-(What is a registered agent?)
+However, MyCompanyWorks offers registered agent service for an annual fee of $99, which is a strong price point compared to most competitors ― but especially when compared to the $235 per year that Incorporate.com charges for the exact same service.

 This category represents by far the biggest difference between these two companies.
 Incorporate.com only has a few dozen reviews available online, and most of them are negative.
 Customer feedback is clearly not a pro for Incorporate.com.

 However, MyCompanyWorks receives fantastic customer feedback.
-They have well over 2,000 reviews online, and almost all of them are very positive.
+They have more than 3,000 reviews online, and almost all of them are positive.
 Obviously, customer reviews are a massive advantage for MyCompanyWorks.

 Ease of Use